semstats/semstats.github.io/README.md

 Announcement (e.g., mailing list) copies will be based off the original HTML.
 Instructions to be announced here.

+Where possible, use the canonical hyperlink of external media files instead of a local copy.

 ## How to generate the proceedings
 This is one of the processes we can use to generate the proceedings.
 I broke it down as close as possible; it is manual, but simple enough.
 If you prefer otherwise, see ceur-make for the alternative methods.
 We should let the authors retain the complete copyright.